 From Scenes from a Marriage and Girl with the Dragon Tattoo to Insomnia, here are the Nordic classics that have gotten the Hollywood treatment

-Last November, Jessica Chastain posted an image of herself and Norwegian actress Liv Ullman on Instagram.
+In November 2020, Jessica Chastain posted an image of herself and Norwegian actress Liv Ullman on Instagram.
 She captioned the image with the words: “There will only ever be one Marianne.
 Liv Ullmann is a goddess and I love her.”

 Chastain is referring to her newly released miniseries Scenes from a Marriage, which is a remake of Ingmar Bergman’s 1973 classic Scener ur ett äktenskap.
 In the original, Ullman plays Marriane and, now 48 years later, Chastain takes on the role.